Skip to contents

 Long term comparison bars

-For short-term data, plot_comparison_bars() shows RMSE & RMSU*[0] (RMSU multiplied by the square root of 1 + beta squared).
+For short-term data, plot_comparison_bars() shows RMSU multiplied by the square root of 1 + beta squared and RMSE.

 Short term comparison bars

-You will likely notice that both statistics objecst are fed into the same function; the function is intelligent enough to understand if the stats are for short- or long-term data, and choose appropriate statsitics to visualise.
+You will likely notice that both statistics objects are fed into the same function; the function is intelligent enough to understand if the stats are for short- or long-term data, and choose appropriate statistics to visualise.

 Model Quality Bars